 The City's Zoning Ordinance identifies "group care facilities" limited to six or fewer occupants as a permitted use in all residential zoning districts.
 The City also conditionally permits residential care facilities for seven or more people in a variety of residential, commercial and industrial zones.
-According to the Community Care Licensing Division of the Department of Social Services, there are 54 tate licenses for residential care facilities in Pomona.
-These facilities, which include 47 Adult Residential Facilities, 2 adult Day care facilities, and 5 Residential Care for the elderly, have a total capacity of 1,011 beds for elderly and persons with disability.
+A search of the website of the Community Care Licensing Division of the Department of Social Services indicates that, as of September 2013, there were 63 state licenses for residential care facilities in Pomona.
+These facilities, which include Adult Residential Facilities, Group Homes and Residential Care for the elderly, have a total capacity of 498.